node-opcua/node-wot-opcua-tools/README.md

 A set of tool to bridge the Web of Things protocol and OPCUA.

-#### converting a OPCUA object to a WoT
+#### converting an OPCUA object to a WoT

-The `opcua_classic_to_wot` command create a Wot typedefinition  file by browsing and crawling a particular OPCUA object.
-It then starts a HTTP servient so you can interact with the remote OPCUA server to read,write, subscribe to variables, or call methods.
+The `opcua_classic_to_wot` command creates a Wot type definition  file by browsing and crawling a particular OPCUA object.
+It then starts an HTTP servient, so you can interact with the remote OPCUA server to read, write, subscribe to variables, or call methods.

 for instance

 ```
-$ ts-node opcua_classic_to_wot.ts opc.tcp://localhost:48010  /3:BuildingAutomation/3:AirConditioner_1
+$ ts-node src/opcua_classic_to_wot.ts opc.tcp://localhost:48010  /3:BuildingAutomation/3:AirConditioner_1
 ```

 #### demo

 ```
-$ ts-node opcua_classic_to_wot.ts opc.tcp://opcuademo.sterfive.com:26543  /[nsDI]:DeviceSet/[nsOwn]:CoffeeMachine
+$ ts-node src/opcua_classic_to_wot.ts opc.tcp://opcuademo.sterfive.com:26543  /[nsDI]:DeviceSet/[nsOwn]:CoffeeMachine

 ```
 you can then visit the